thenameisajay/crypto-order-book/LEARN.md

 9. **Icon Library**: Integrating an icon library like Phosphor Icons can enhance the visual appeal and consistency of the application.

+10. **Husky, Prettier, and ESLint**: These tools were used to enforce code quality standards and maintain a consistent codebase.

+-   **Husky**: A Git hook library that allows you to run scripts before certain Git events, such as commit or push.
+This helps ensure that code meets the project's quality standards before it's committed.
+-   **Prettier**: An opinionated code formatter that automatically formats the code to a consistent style, reducing the time spent on manual formatting and improving code readability.
+-   **ESLint**: A pluggable linting utility for JavaScript and TypeScript that helps identify and fix problematic patterns in the code.
+This ensures that the codebase adheres to best practices and coding standards.

 ## Key Lessons Learned

 1. **Handling Real-Time Data**: Efficiently processing and displaying live data updates from a WebSocket connection requires careful consideration of performance and latency.
 Throttling the data can be a necessary step to ensure a smooth user experience.